Deepak21573/Mental_health_model/README.md

 ## Columns:
-**Timestamp**: Timestamp of survey submission (dropped) **comments**: Optional comments by the participant (dropped) **state**: The state where the participant resides (dropped) Categorical features such as Age, Gender, Family History, Care Options, etc.
+**Timestamp**: Timestamp of survey submission (dropped)

+**comments**: Optional comments by the participant (dropped)

+**state**: The state where the participant resides (dropped) **Categorical features**: such as Age, Gender, Family History, Care Options, etc.

 **treatment**: Target variable (1 for treatment needed, 0 for no treatment needed)

 ## Requirements